 “Sig.
 I washed ’em with that alcohol stuff.
 The shit on the wall.”

-Sid’s face began to shade itself a bright, yet subtle, shade of maroon.
+Sid’s face began to shade itself a light shade of maroon.
 Sig did not get the same shade of “beet red” as some.
 (Why do they call it “beet red”?
 Beets are purplish.
 Stupid.)